williamleechn/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 Multiple inheritance is not supported by the Java programming language.

+## 11.4 ##

+(a) The output is
+            A's no-arg constructor is invoked

+(b) The default constructor of B attempts to invoke the default of constructor of A, but class A's default constructor is not defined.

 ## 11.5 ##
 The syntax for calling a superclass constructor that takes no parameters is:
 ```Java